Clan Hamilton History, Motto & Origins: Lanarkshire, Cadzow Castle & Scottish Heritage

 Clan Hamilton stands among the most powerful and most historically consequential families in the history of Lowland Scotland, their name and identity rooted in Lanarkshire and connected to the very highest levels of Scottish and British political life across seven centuries.
-The name Hamilton is territorial in origin, derived from the town of Hamilton in Leicestershire in England, from which the family’s ancestors came to Scotland in the thirteenth century during the reign of Alexander II.
-From that English origin the family built, through a combination of strategic marriage, consistent loyalty to the Scottish crown, and the kind of sustained political intelligence that distinguished them from many of their contemporaries, one of the largest territorial domains and most prestigious titles in the Scottish nobility.
-At the height of their power in the sixteenth and seventeenth centuries, the Hamiltons stood second only to the royal house in the succession to the Scottish throne, a position that made them both the natural leaders of a Protestant and later a royalist cause and perpetual objects of suspicion to whichever monarch they were closest to succeeding.
+The name Hamilton is territorial in origin, derived from the town of Hamilton in Leicestershire in England, from which the family's ancestors came to Scotland in the thirteenth century.
+From that origin the family built, through strategic marriage, consistent loyalty to the Scottish crown, and sustained political intelligence, one of the largest territorial domains and most prestigious titles in the Scottish nobility.
+At the height of their power, the Hamiltons stood second only to the royal house in the succession to the Scottish throne — a position that made them both natural leaders and perpetual objects of royal suspicion.

 What Are the Origins of the Hamilton Name and How Did the Family Establish Itself in Scotland?